f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

 |

-**4. Choose the "WAF-Secure-Load-Balancing-Service Application Template and click on "Start Creating"**
+**4. Choose the "http" Template and click on "Start Creating"** (the http template is a unified template that allows you to enable/disable capabilities)

  .. image:: ./pictures/application_template.png